Published • loading... • Updated

 Benefit payments are moved earlier due to Easter holidays and Personal Independence Payment rates will rise to a maximum of £194 weekly from April, reflecting inflation adjustments.

-- The Department for Work and Pensions is advancing some benefit payments, with payments due on April 6, 2026, arriving on Thursday, April 2, 2026, Birmingham Live reports.
+- The Department for Work and Pensions is advancing some benefit payments, with payments due on April 6, 2026, arriving on Thursday, April 2, 2026, and PIP rates increasing from the first full week of April, Birmingham Live reports.

-- DWP and HM Revenue and Customs move payments forward when a bank holiday falls so claimants receive funds on time, despite the next payment following the normal schedule.
+- DWP and HM Revenue and Customs say they move payments forward when banks are closed for holidays to ensure claimants receive funds on time, though the next instalment may follow the normal schedule.

-- Some households will need to rearrange bills and budgets after early deposits, and rising PIP rates from April could confuse claimants checking bank statements or online Universal Credit accounts.
+- Some households will need to rearrange bills and budgets after early deposits, as affected households may need to stretch funds and rising PIP rates could add confusion when checking bank statements.

 Insights by Ground AI